Arman975/Arman975/README.md

 - 👋 Hi, I’m @Arman975
-- 👀 I’m interested in programming and research in medicinal field
+- 👀 I’m interested in programming and research in ML
 - 🌱 I’m currently learning AI/ML, biology
 - 💞️ I’m looking to collaborate on various global projects
 - 📫 How to reach me ... mail id :- armansayyed632@gmail.com